MIRA

 This story touches on themes of celebrity, abusive individuals and relationships, self-sacrifice and the loss of power and control.
 I am making this film out of a love I have for accordions, sea monsters, animation and surrealist horror film.
 In bringing this story to life I also wanted to express my personal experience in dealing with how horrific it feels when someone, through their abuse of others, can turn something you love more than anything into a living nightmare.

-I made the majority of this film between January of 2020 and the Spring of 2023.
+I made the majority of this film between January of 2020 and the Fall of 2023.
 It is a film that, like my character Mira, has endured unexpected hardship and tremendous obstacles in the pursuit of creative accomplishment.
 The overwhelming support I received in developing and in the completion of this film, however, has ensured a much happier ending for its production.

 Through the contemplation of the dark and horrific it is my hope that we may expand our understanding and capacity for cultivating beauty and kindness.